 This article describes steps to enable or disable BitLocker drive auto-unlock in Windows 11.

-BitLocker helps protect your data on your computer so only authorized users have access to it.
+BitLocker helps protect your computer data, so only authorized users can access it.
 In addition, new files created on a BitLocker-enabled drive will also be protected.

 Users can protect external, fixed, and operating system drives using BitLocker.
-When you enable BitLocker to protect the OS drive, it will automatically unlock the drive at startup using a TPM chip.
+When you enable BitLocker to protect the OS drive, it automatically unlocks the drive at startup using a TPM chip.

 However, users can add additional security by requiring a USB flash drive and a PIN to unlock BitLocker at startup.